Al-Karkh SC: History

 In the seasons of 1992–93, 1993–94, 1994–95 and 1995–96, Al-Karkh managed to keep an average of 9th place in the league, where Ammo Baba, in the 1994–95 season, made the team reach the lowest he had ever reached with an Iraqi team through his entire managing career, which was 7th place.
-The Iraq FA Cup editions from 1992 to 1996 didn't witness Al-Karkh succeeding in passing the round of 16, while in the Iraqi Elite Cup, Al-Karkh reached 4th place in 1993.
+The Iraq FA Cup editions from 1992 to 1996 didn't witness Al-Karkh succeeding in passing the round of 16, while in the Umm al-Ma'arik Championship, Al-Karkh reached 4th place in the 1993–94 season.

 In 1996, they participated in the 102nd edition of the IFA Shield, a competition in India.
 They finished as runners-up, losing 1–0 after extra time to JCT Mills.
 In the 1996–97 season, Al-Karkh finished in the relegation zone's 14th place at 27 points from 30 matches.
-The team was relegated to the Iraq Division One for the first time since they have replaced Al-Rasheed in 1990.
+The team was relegated to the Iraqi First Division League for the first time since they have replaced Al-Rasheed in 1990.
 They were promoted back to the Iraqi Premier League in the 1997–98 season.
 They maintained an average of 7th place throughout the five seasons after promotion.
 In the 1999–00 Iraq FA Cup, Al-Karkh reached the semifinals after beating Al-Talaba and Samarra FC, but they lost to Al-Quwa Al-Jawiya 1–0 in both the first and second legs.
-The team also reached the semifinals in the 1999 Iraqi Elite Cup, where they were beaten by Al-Quwa Al-Jawiya.
+The team also reached the semifinals in the 9th Umm al-Ma'arik Championship, where they were beaten by Al-Quwa Al-Jawiya.
 They won the third place match.
-A season after, Al-Karkh achieved the Iraqi Elite Cup 3rd place again.
+A season after, Al-Karkh achieved the Umm al-Ma'arik Championship 3rd place again.

 In the 2003–04 season, after Sharar Haidar was appointed as the new president of the club, Al-Karkh didn't qualify for the second phase while in the season after, the team only qualified to the second phase.
 They participated in the Arab Istiqlal Championship in 2005 but were knocked out at the group stage.
-In the 2005–06 season, Al-Karkh finished in the relegation zone with 12 points out of 12 matches, one point away from Diyala FC that had 13 points, being relegated for the second time to the Iraq Division One.
-The team stayed in the Division One until the 2009–10 season, where they were among the six clubs that were elected to play the last two Iraqi Premier League places playoff.
+In the 2005–06 season, Al-Karkh finished in the relegation zone with 12 points out of 12 matches, one point away from Diyala FC that had 13 points, being relegated for the second time to the Iraqi First Division League.
+The team stayed in the First Division League until the 2009–10 season, where they were among the six clubs that were elected to play the last two Iraqi Premier League places playoff.
 Under the management of Nasrat Nassir, Al-Karkh won promotion and returned to the Premier League.
-After two seasons, Al-Karkh was relegated again before returning once again to the Premier League after winning Division One in the 2012–13 season.
+After two seasons, Al-Karkh was relegated again before returning once again to the Premier League after winning First Division League in the 2012–13 season.